UNIVERSE-HPC/course-material/high_performance_computing/parallel_computing/01_intro.md

 - implementing these two operations using standard approaches;
 - executing the parallel program on a parallel computer.

-The first two steps typically depend on the problem you are trying to solve, and you do not have to consider the architecture of the particular parallel computer you are eventually going to run on.
-However, we will see that the last two steps are quite different depending on whether you are targetting a shared or distributed-memory computer.
-In these cases we use different programming models called the shared-variables model or the message-passing model; these two models are executed in very different ways.
+The first two steps typically depend only on the problem you are trying to solve, and not on the architecture of the particular parallel computer it is to be run on.
+However, we will see that the last two steps are quite different depending on whether you are targeting a shared or distributed-memory computer.
+In these cases, we use two distinct programming models: the shared-variables model and the message-passing model, each executed in fundamentally different ways.

-Once you have reached step 3, there are many existing software packages and tools to help you automate the process.
-However, it may be surprising to you that the first two steps are still done by hand, requiring someone to sit down and think things through using pencil-and-paper, maybe trying a number of ideas to see which works best.
+There are many existing software packages and tools to help you actually write the implementation but, the first two steps (the design of the program) are still done by hand.
+This requires someone to sit down and think things through using pencil-and-paper, maybe experimenting with a number of ideas to find the best approach.

 Parallel computing has been around for several decades so there is a wealth of experience to draw upon, and the best parallelisation strategies have been identified for a wide range of standard problems.
-Despite this, it is not currently possible to completely automate these first two steps for anything but the simplest problems – perhaps a disappointing state of affairs given the fact that almost every phone, tablet or laptop is now a parallel computer, but good news if you are employed as a parallel programmer!
+Despite this, it is not currently possible to completely automate these design steps for anything but the simplest problems – perhaps a disappointing state of affairs given the fact that almost every phone, tablet or laptop is now a parallel computer, but good news if you are employed as a parallel programmer!

 ---